MP Estate Planning UK

 Key Takeaways

-• We tell you which helpline to call for a trust or a deceased estate.
+• We tell you which helpline to call for a trust query or a deceased estate matter.

-• Prepare documents before calling to keep the call short.
+• Prepare documents — including estate or trust references, the Unique Taxpayer Reference (UTR), and dates of death — before calling to keep the call short.

-• Some issues move to Self Assessment, Capital Gains or online services.
+• Some issues need to be directed to Self Assessment, Capital Gains or online services instead.

 • VAT and other tax topics may need a specialist service.